BudlePlay/make-game-on-led-matrix/README.md

 Please feel free to open an issue or a pull-request if you have any idea to make it better. :)

-> If you want a make windows, please see [hi-engine-2](https://github.com/BudlePlay/Hi-Engine2)
+> If you want a make game in windows, please see [hi-engine-2](https://github.com/BudlePlay/Hi-Engine2)

 ## How to use